-- How do developments in the science of the brain influence understandings of consciousness and unconsciousness?
-How are they implicated in debates about ‘autonomy’ and ‘personhood’ and decisions about treatment and care?
+- How do developments in the science of the brain influence understandings of (un)consciousness?
+How are they implicated in debates about ‘autonomy’ and ‘personhood’ and decisions about treatment?

-- How is the ‘minimally conscious’ diagnosis constructed, deployed, negotiated, and contested?
+- How is the ‘minimally conscious’ diagnosis constructed, deployed and contested?

-- How are disorders of consciousness represented in contemporary auto/biographical fiction, newspapers, soap opera and film?
+- How are disorders of consciousness represented in contemporary fiction, newspapers, soap opera and film?

 - How does debate about the vegetative state help us to understand the ordinary concept of death?

-- How is legality constructed through everyday social practice in relation to people in vegetative or minimally conscious states?
+- How is legality constructed through everyday social practice in relation to vegetative or minimally conscious states?

-- What is the role of history in understanding these conditions?
-How does the social history of health care influence the treatment of these patients, and their families’ accounts of service provision?
+- How does the social history of health care influence the treatment of these patients?

 - How can care and support be improved and what are the ethical and economic debates around this issue?